 1. Simple Grim Reaper Tattoo

 A simple tattoo is an excellent choice for those who want to focus on the basic elements of the design.
 These pieces are often created in black ink and have little shading or contrast, creating a minimalistic aesthetic.
 For a grim reaper tattoo, you could focus on the outline of the angel of death, or you could opt for a silhouette.
 Adding words or phrases to your piece can make it more unique and reflect your thoughts and feelings better.
-Simple tattoos could also hurt less because they require less shading and look great when inked on a smaller scale.
+Simple tattoos for men could also hurt less because they require less shading and look great when inked on a smaller scale.
 This can be an appealing option if this is your first inking and will let you better understand the pain associated with tattooing.

 2. Grim Reaper Back Tattoo